PrestigeConference/prestige-theme/README.md

   2. git submodule update --init
 4. To ensure you have the very latest Sassquatch, or to update an existing repo when we update Sassquatch, type the following commands into terminal:
   1. git submodule foreach git pull origin master   #This pulls the latest of every submodule

-##Legacy Browser Support##
-There has been no effort to ensure any browser other than the latest two versions of every browser works.
-Basic functionality support is planned for IE8 and 9, but no timetable is set.